Changing a company financial year

-Class Order [CO 98/96]Synchronisation of financial year with foreign parent company may allow a foreign controlled company to have a financial year of up to 18 months, in order to synchronise its financial year with that of its foreign parent.
-See Policy Statement 58 Reporting requirements: Registered foreign companies and Australian companies with foreign company shareholders (RG 58).
+ASIC Corporations (Synchronisation of Financial Years) Instrument [2016/189] may allow a foreign controlled company to have a financial year of up to 18 months, in order to synchronise its financial year with that of its foreign parent.
+See Regulatory Guide 58 Reporting requirements: Registered foreign companies and Australian companies with foreign company shareholders (RG 58).

-For the relief set out in the class order to apply, the conditions of the class order must be met.
-It is not necessary to seek permission from us to change the financial year under the class order.
-The onus is on the foreign controlled company itself to determine whether it can meet the conditions of the class order and obtain the relief.
+For the relief set out in 2016/189 to apply, the conditions of the instrument must be met.
+It is not necessary to seek permission from us to change the financial year under the instrument.
+The onus is on the foreign controlled company itself to determine whether it can meet the conditions of the instrument and obtain the relief.